 Divorce mediation is a confidential, out-of-court process by which the parties in a dispute, assisted by a neutral family law attorney (the mediator), discuss their unique issues and options and reach mutual agreements regarding co-parenting and sharing custodial time with their children, setting child and spousal support and dividing their assets and debts.

 The power to resolve these issues lies in the hands of the parties.
 The mediator doesn’t make decisions, dictate terms or give advice.
 The mediator is a guide and legal resource for the parties.

 Mediation has the benefit of giving the parties control over their matter.
 It also has the potential to be less time-consuming and more cost-effective.

-If you and your spouse would like to learn more about the mediation process and how it may benefit you, contact our office for an appointment to meet Ms. Abramson and discuss your divorce options together.
+If you and your spouse would like to learn more about the mediation process and how it may benefit you, contact our Livermore or Walnut Creek office at for an appointment to meet and discuss your divorce options.